-The following is a complete list of Minnesota's state record certified weight fish and the county where they were caught.
+The following is a complete list of Minnesota's state record certified weight fish and the lake (county) where they were caught and harvested.
 Weights given are in pounds and ounces (example: 55-5 is 55 pounds, 5 ounces).
-No additional species or hybrids are being considered for certified weight state record fish.
+Certified weight submissions must meet minimum length requirements listed on the website at mndnr.gov/recordfish.
+Record established without weight documented on a certified scale (most prior to 1980) have been moved to the non-certified weight category.